This evergreen post was originally published in 2012. We continually update it to keep it fresh and applicable.

 In 2012 the FBI unveiled their new computer file system, Sentinel — far past its due date and with significant cost overruns.

 We can postulate on the reasons for such terrible cost-overruns and missed deadlines—poor planning, plain and simple.
 Many people focus on the final result and expect a website to magically appear, when in reality, the finished product, a fully-functioning website, is the result of many hours of observation, conversation, strategy and finally, design and coding.
 Many business websites are designed by committee, rather than a team that is close to the customer/user.
 The very best business websites come from absolute clarity about customer needs and business goals.

 There is a great amount of strategy behind a good website.
 Very few products or services are sold upon first look or first visit.
 Those that are, are generally consumables.
 Know how long it takes a customers to make a purchasing decision.

-During your product’s life-cycle, your customer seeks information about the care of their product, and they seek advice on how to evaluate and purchase a replacement when the product they possess wears out or passes it’s useful life.
+During your product’s life-cycle, your customer seeks information about the care of their product or they seek advice to evaluate options and purchase a replacement when the product they possess wears out or passes it’s useful life.
 Understand this path to purchase and you can map out the kinds of content needed on your website.